open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q19/openstax_C2_Q19.md

 *Note: You should not need to use `ggplot2` for this question, and you are not advised to do so, as it may interfere with the autograder.*

 </pl-card>

-### pl-submission-panel

-If you correctly created the plot, but were marked incorrect by the autograder, please contact your TA for manual review of your submission.

 ## Attribution